mattbarb/DarkHorses-Masters-Workers/docs/audit/DATABASE_SCHEMA_AUDIT_DETAILED.md

    ```

 2. **Create statistics calculation job**
-   - Calculate from ra_runners where position IS NOT NULL
+   - Calculate from ra_mst_runners where position IS NOT NULL
    - Update periodically (daily/weekly)
    - Use for jockey performance analysis